tomtuv/thomastuvignon.com/sites/musee-de-la-mine/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 6.2.8: January 30, 2018 =
+* Fix: Issue with a capability check being left accidentally around a is_super_admin() call.

+= 6.2.7: January 19, 2018 =
+* Tweak: Adjustments to notifications.

+= 6.2.6: November 17, 2017 =
+* Tweak: Compatibility with WordPress 4.9.

+= 6.2.5: Not issued =
+* Skipped release version.

+= 6.2.4: October 6, 2017 =
+* Tweak: Adjusted how the optin tracking is sent to us.

+= 6.2.3: September 9, 2017 =
+* Tweak: Added a notice for new users of MonsterInsights about when the reports will begin populating.

+= 6.2.2: August 16, 2017 =
+* Tweak: Adjusted order of setup/config notices
+* Fix: Fixed an issue with the sanitation of number fields.
+Solves an issue with the Google Optimize extension.

+= 6.2.1: August 9, 2017 =
+* New: MonsterInsights now has the ability to automatically update itself and it's addons.
+You can set MonsterInsights to automatically update minor versions only or all new versions inside the MonsterInsights settings panel in Tracking -> Permissions.
+* Tweak: Introduce scrollbars on GA auth screen for users with many Google accounts
+* Tweak: Added notice to users still on deprecated GA.js tracking and PHP-based events tracking.
+* Fix: Issue with notices having multiple icons has been resolved.
+* Fix: Facebook Instant Articles can now properly handle the Automattic Facebook plugin transformation changes (requires FB IA addon version 1.0.1 or newer)
+* Fix: Conflict with wp_head output for some themes.
+* Fix: Correct level for Forms and Google Optimize addons.
+* Fix: License key errors will no longer show to lite users.

+= 6.2.0: June 6, 2017 =
+* New: Form Tracking addon
+* New: Google Optimize addon
+* New: Facebook Instant Articles addon
+* New: Telephone link tracking
+* New: Functions for supporting enhanced eCommerce tracking in the eCommerce addon
+* New: Measurement protocol functions
+* New: Tweaks for the settings pages to get ready for a speed improvement release upcoming along with some coming soon addons.
+* Tweaks: Spelling corrections.
+* Fix: Internet Explorer tracking fix.
+* Fix: Issue with initialization of settings on certain installs.

+= 6.1.11: May 31, 2017 =
+* Tweak: Renamed the tools tab for settings import/export
+* Bugfix: Issue with saving of manual UA codes
+* Bugfix: Fixed a couple display issues in the admin
+* Bugfix: Issue for undefined index when the settings array hasn't been initialized.

+= 6.1.10, May 18, 2017 =
+* New: Performance improvement in tracking.

+= 6.1.9, May 15, 2017 =
+* New: Plugin has been tested for compatibility with WordPress 4.8-beta1.
+We'll continue to test through the beta and release candidates, but MonsterInsights is 4.8 ready as-is.
+* Tweak: Deleting lite plugin will no longer delete license key of installed pro version.
+* Bugfix: Import/export settings page has been fixed so that on sites with a ton of plugins installed that make lots of admin bar items, the admin bar will have relative positioning now to allow it to be scrollable.
+* Bugfix: Users with more than 1 property for the same domain name can now use any of the views for those properties.
+* Bugfix: For Pro users, sometimes all available addons for your license level didn't show, requiring you to download them from our site.
+This has been corrected.

+= 6.1.8, May 11, 2017 =
+* New: Functions needed to support future features including enhanced eCommerce
+* Bugfix: Compatibility with Firefox for link tracking.
+* Bugfix: Issue saving certain fields.

+= 6.1.7, April 10, 2017 =
+* New: Changes needed to support new addons, including the Google AMP addon, available as of today.
+* Tweak: Comments for frontend are minification-safe.
+* Tweak: GA notice is now hidden when debug mode is on.
+* Tweak: All settings now use the Settings API framework, including all addons.

+= 6.1.6, March 29, 2017 =
+* New: Select2 filter for the Google oAuth list of profiles, to make it easier to find your Google property by fully supporting search by URL.
+* Tweak: Inbound-as-external now is prioritized before downloads in tracking preference order.

+= 6.1.5, March 24, 2017 =
+* New: Added some functions to prepare for upcoming new addon (Google AMP) and updates (eCommerce, Performance, Dimensions).
+* Tweak: JS events tracking for click events.

+= 6.1.4, March 23, 2017 =
+* Tweak: JS events tracking for click events.
+* Bugfix: Edge case where JS events tracking won't turn on if the main tracking setting was disabled (such as faulty import).

+= 6.1.1 - 6.1.3 (depending on which version of MI you have), March 22, 2017 =
+* Bugfix: (pro users) Issue with JS events throwing an error for array on non-set settings.

+= 6.1.0, March 22, 2017 =
+* New: Campaign URL building tool with shortlink capability.
+* New: Settings import/export tool.
+* New: Experimental (beta) hash tracking for single-page style themes.
+Note, as the description for the setting says, this feature is a beta feature, and can be tweaked or removed in upcoming versions.
+* New: Manual default subsite UA's can now be set from the network settings panel for MonsterInsights.
+* New: Optout of GA tracking is now enabled per Google standard.
+See https://github.com/awesomemotive/google-analytics-for-wordpress/issues/488 for more information.
+* Tweak: Notices about JS conflicts now include the JS error when possible.
+* Tweak: Some tweaking to when the "Connection error with Google" error is displayed during oAuth.
+* Tweak: Notice now shown when too early to display statistics from Google.
+* Tweak: Inbound as outbound links may now have a period in them.
+* Tweak: Removed duplicate option checking on frontend.
+* Tweak: oAuth dialog now only programically closes when the select profile view is shown or when a new one is opened.
+* Tweak: Mailto links are now handled as an externally opening link, allowing to bypass issues with the Safari browser not following standards.
+* Tweak: WP-Admin Login page tracking has been removed.
+* Tweak: More countries now shown in the country map in the overview report.
+* Tweak: License key field is no longer shown on lite installs.
+* Tweak: Frontend JS file has been refactored to make it more unit testable.
+* Bugfix: Download events now correctly include data in all cases not just some.
+* Bugfix: A syntax error involving the manual UA code input has been resolved that could have affected some users under a rare circumstance.

 = 6.0.16, March 7, 2017 =
 * Fixed: Issues related to link tracking.